-In response to the Staff's comment, the Company has revised the Registration Statement to disclose that the Company does not anticipate incurring material costs as a result of its growth strategy.
-Please see the revised disclosure on page 40.
+In response to the Staff's comment, the Company has revised the Registration Statement to disclose the anticipated costs associated with its purchase of land and construction of Building 6.
+Please see the revised disclosure on page 60.

 Please acknowledge receipt of this letter and the enclosed materials by stamping the enclosed duplicate of this letter and returning it to the undersigned in the envelope provided.